TheoW03/JNebula/src/org/JNebula/Docs/compenets/CollisonCompenet.md

 * a list of rays
-* or a single ray
+* or a single ray (coming soon)

-it will default to false
+it will default to false or
 if you didn't define the ray in constructor

-all defined in constructor